eng-dtarek/collaboration_and_competition/Report.md

 ## Learning Algorithm:

-In order to build an agent that is able to solve the problem, I used Multi Agent Deep Deterministic Policy Gradient approach which is described in this [paper](https://arxiv.org/abs/1706.02275)
+In order to build an agent that is able to solve the problem, I used Multi Agent Deep Deterministic Policy Gradient approach that provides interacting agents with the ability to collaboratively learn and adapt to the behaviour of other agents.
+See this [paper](https://arxiv.org/abs/1706.02275).
+Experience replay is used to allow the RL agent to learn from past experience.
+In this problem the actions are no longer a discrete set of simple directions.
+If we base our exploration mechanism on random uniform sampling, the direction actions would have a mean of zero, in turn cancelling each other out.
+This can cause the system to oscillate without making much progress.
+So the Ornstein-Uhlenbeck process is used to add a certain amount of noise to the action values at each timestep.
+This noise is correlated to previous noise, and therefore tends to stay in the same direction for longer durations without canceling itself out.

 ### Components: